Here’s What You Need to Do When Water Heater Expansion Tank Leaking

 Water Heater Expansion Tank Leaking

-2. There are a few potential issues with leaks on or close to the expansion tank.
-First, you must get a licensed plumber to replace the expansion tank if the leak is on the tank itself.
+2. Leaks on or close to the expansion tank can cause a few potential issues.
+First, if the leak is on the tank, you must get a licensed plumber to replace it.
 If the leak originates from the pipe fittings or the connection at the top of the tank, you probably only need to tighten the fitting with a tool.

 How To Fix a Leaking Expansion Tank